jhonlima97/apiazure/README.md

 In the server and DB at create, add the rule of fireall for access firewall

+Create at file .env for credentials access database of azure
 -- composer require vlucas/phpdotenv for protected credentials